attractive landscape in Colombia

 Colombia Government Consumption Data

-GDP growth to accelerate in 2025, but downside risks loom: Our panel expects the economy to be expanding at a broadly similar pace to Q3 in Q4: A further deceleration in exports is forecast to be offset by a slower fall in public spending and faster increases in private spending and fixed investment.
-Economic growth will then rise steadily through Q4 2025, fueled by interest rate cuts and lower inflation.
-As a result, our Consensus is for the economy to accelerate to around its past-decade average of 2.8% in 2025 as a whole.
-That said, risks are tilted heavily to the downside and include a looming energy crisis—as a result of underinvestment in the hydrocarbons sector, disruptions to hydroelectric output and a recent resurgence in rebel attacks on the oil sector—a rising fiscal shortfall and social unrest.
+Economy to accelerate in 2025 but marginally miss pre-Covid trend: Our panel expects the economy to be expanding at a broadly similar year-on-year pace to Q4 in Q1: A faster increase in private spending and a rebound in public spending should offset slowdowns in fixed investment and exports.
+Economic growth will then pick up steam in H2, fueled by interest rate cuts and lower inflation.
+As a result, our Consensus is for the economy to accelerate from 2024 levels in 2025.
+Still, GDP growth will remain subdued by pre-pandemic standards, weighed down by slower momentum in the U.S.—Colombia’s top trading partner—and a weaker hydrocarbons sector.
+Moreover, risks are tilted to the downside, and include budget and energy crises—the latter resulting from underinvestment in the hydrocarbons sector, disruptions to hydroelectric output and rebel attacks on oil infrastructure—plus political and social unrest.
+U.S. trade policy is key to monitor.

 Consensus Forecasts and Projections for the next ten years